Topics Map > Client Services

 Example of a phishing email showing suspicious sender address and urgent request for login credentials

-If you provided any other personal information, like banking account login credentials, credit card numbers, social media login credentials, etc., then please go to those companies' websites directly and change those passwords as soon as possible and/or contact those companies' IT support directly for further assistance.
+If you provided any other personal information — such as banking credentials, credit card numbers, or social media login credentials — go directly to those companies' websites and change those passwords immediately.
+Contact their support teams if you need further assistance.

-• Delete the phishing/scam email
+• Delete the phishing or scam email

-• Mark the email as spam/phishing
+• Mark the email as spam or phishing

 • Block the malicious sender

-Phishing Educational Videos:
+Phishing Educational Videos

 Related Information